internetofwater/WaterBudgetFramework/README.md

-## IoW Water Budget Framworks
+## IoW Water Budget Framework

-Here is the code for out water budget framework work.
-We aim to compare the water budget frameworks of
+This is the repository describing the Water Budget Framework (WBF) project.
+A Water Budget (sometimes called Water Account or Water Balance) is

+The WBF is a mapping of

 1. California DWR
 2. USGS